evildmp/diataxis-documentation-framework/complex-hierarchies.rst

 ------------------------

-A more difficult problem is when the structure outlined by Diátaxis meets another structure - generally, a **structure of topic areas** within the documentation.
+A more difficult problem is when the structure outlined by Diátaxis meets another structure - often, a structure of topic areas within the documentation, or when documentation encounters very different user-types.

 For example we might have a product that is used on land, sea and air, and though the same product, is used quite differently in each case.
 And it could be that a user who uses it on land is very unlikely to use it at sea.

+Or, the product documentation addresses the needs of:

+* users
-Or, the product documentation addresses the needs of users, developers who build other products around it and the contributors who help maintain it.
+* developers who build other products around it
+* the contributors who help maintain it.

 The same product, but very different concerns.

 A final example: a product that can be deployed on different public clouds, with each public cloud presenting quite different workflows, commands, APIs, GUIs, constraints and so on.
-Even though it's the same product, as far as the users in each case are concerned, what they need to know and do is very different - what they need is documentation not for *product*, but *product-on-public-cloud-one*, *product-on-public-cloud-two* etc.
+Even though it's the same product, as far as the users in each case are concerned, what they need to know and do is very different - what they need is documentation not for *product*, but

+* product-on-public-cloud-one*
+* product-on-public-cloud-two*
+* and so on...

-So, we might decide on an overall structure that does this:
+So, we *could&* decide on an overall structure that does this:

 .. code-block:: text